lucawen/microservice-test/README.md

 - API A: python-service
 - API B: rust-service

-I made the rust-service like a service maded from another person, like if i don't know very well
+I made the rust-service like a service made from another person, like if i don't know very well

-The api A make a request to api B and store the value from api B into databases in the layer of api A.
-If already have a request to something that already have proccessed, will return the cached value from database
+The api A request api B and store the value from api B into databases in the layer of api A. If already have a request to something that already has processed, will return the cached value from the database

 ## Documentation